-Secure Borderless WorkspacesTM TCS' innovative operating model rolled out in response to the COVID-19 disruption.
+Shareholder Payout Ratio TCS' innovative operating model rolled out in response to the COVID-19 disruption.
 It is a fully location agnostic extension of the Location Independent Agile model, enabling employees to work remotely, while retaining the same high rigor in project management, governance and security.
 The fully distributed nature of this model is better suited to ensure business continuity.
-It leverages TCS' prior investments and incorporates the learnings anbest practices around network management, standard service delivery environment, digitized governance processes, heavy use of collaborative and cloud based technologies and an internal SOC benchmarked to the best in thindustry.
-SEZ See Special Economic Zone Shareholder Payout Ratio The proportion of earnings paid to shareholde as a percentage of the Company's earnings, i.e Net Income attributable to Shareholders of the Company.
-Payout can be in the form of divider and share buyback.
-Payout includes tax payable by the company on behalf of the shareholders in the form of dividend distribution tax and buyback tax.
+It leverages TCS' prior investments and incorporates the learnings and best practices around network management, standard service delivery environment, digitized governance processes, heavy use of collaborative and cloud based technologies and an internal SOC benchmarked to the best in the industry.
+See Special Economic Zone The proportion of earnings paid to shareholders as a percentage of the Company's earnings, i.e. Net Income attributable to Shareholders of the Company.
+Payout can be in the form of dividend and share buyback.
+Payout includes tax payable by the company on behalf of the shareholders buyback tax.

 Simplification The rationalization of IT architectures through consolidation of systems and elimination of redundant systems and layers.
 The primary purpose is to shrink the IT footprint and make operations leaner and more efficient.